How to interview entry-level job candidates:

 - Do you have any plans for further studies?
 Which course are you considering?

-How to assess entry-level candidates in interviews?
+How to assess entry-level candidate skill?

 - Start with simple questions in order to make candidates feel comfortable.